alexisbellido/salt-git-repos/README.md

   ``sudo service salt-minion restart``

-Verify the states and targets are correct in /srv/salt/top.sls, add your git repositories /srv/pillar/gitrepos.sls and restart the master service:
+Verify the states and targets are correct in /srv/salt/top.sls, add your git repositories to /srv/pillar/gitrepos.sls (I like to have a copy with the correct data in my private project repository) and restart the master service:

   ``sudo service salt-master restart``